-- 1. accounting records were not kept in respect of the Company as required by section 386 of the 2006 Act; or - 2. the accounts do not accord with those records; or - 3. the accounts do not comply with the accounting requirements of section 396 of the 2006 Act other than any requirement that the accounts give a 'true and fair view which is not a matter considered as part of an independent examination; or - 4. the accounts have not been prepared in accordance with the methods and principles of the Statement of Recommended Practice for accounting and reporting by charities [applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)].
+- 1 accounting records were not kept in respect of the Company as required by section 386 of the 2006 Act; or - 2. the accounts do not accord with those records; or - 3. the accounts do not comply with the accounting requirements of section 396 of the 2006 Act other than any requirement that the accounts give a 'true and fair view which is not a matter considered as part of an independent examination; or - 4. the accounts have not been prepared in accordance with the Charities SORP (FRS102)